Friday, October 07, 2022

 In 2004, before I knew what a blog was, I wrote as a de facto foreign correspondent for London's Stephen Sondheim Society.
 "Just returning from a Sondheim-focused trip to NYC," I wrote on their discussion board, "I can second others' accolades for Assassins at Studio 54, and praise The Frogs at Lincoln Center."

-By now, things that were new in that Assassins have become standard, and Sondheim himself in his memoir has downplayed The Frogs as a misbegotten effort to expand a piece from 30 years earlier that Sondheim would rather have left alone.
+By now, things that were new in that Assassins have become standard, and Sondheim in his memoir has downplayed The Frogs as a misbegotten effort to expand a piece from 30 years earlier that Sondheim would rather have left alone.

 Still, since I ran across a hard copy of my dual review, I'm posting portions that highlight under-appreciated parts of those shows.
 This will just about complete my list of reflections on shows at my Sondheim Page.
 I reviewed productions of Assassins in Atlanta (06/2012).